 Before Schofield began his pursuit of Hood, officials added the 4th Army Corps to his Army of the Ohio.
 Still hobbled by his wound at Lovejoy’s Station, Wood commanded the 3rd Division of the 4th Corps from his horse with his foot bound in a buffalo hide because he could not wear a boot.

-By this time, Hood had grand dreams of defeating Thomas and Schofield before they could unite their forces, invading Kentucky, and possibly threatening Ohio.
+Hood had grand dreams of defeating Thomas and Schofield before they could unite their forces, invading Kentucky, and possibly threatening Ohio.
 Hood’s scheme disintegrated when Schofield slipped his army past the Army of Tennessee at Spring Hill, Tennessee during the night of November 29, 1864.
 On the following day, determined to crush Schofield’s force before it could be united with Thomas at Nashville, Hood ordered an all-out assault against Schofield outside of Franklin, Tennessee.

 Temporary Corps Commander

 On Christmas Day 1864, General Thomas recommended Wood’s promotion to major general.
-One month later, President Lincoln nominated Wood for promotion.
+One month later, President Abraham Lincoln nominated Wood for promotion.
 On February 14, the Senate confirmed Lincoln’s nomination, and on February 22, the President appointed Wood to the rank of major general of volunteers.
 Soon thereafter, on March 13, 1865, Wood received brevet promotions to the rank of brigadier general in the regular army “for Gallant and Meritorious Services in the Battle of Chickamauga,” and to major general in the regular army for “Gallant and Meritorious Services at the Battle of Nashville.”
 On May 26, 1865, the War Department issued General Orders, No. 97, announcing Wood’s appointment to the rank of major general in the volunteer army.

 Service in the West